Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The clues clearly point to 'book' (information source) and the idea of 'movie' (transportation), effectively misdirecting away from food.
-They are believable and don't mention food.
+The fake clues effectively point to 'Movie,' focusing on fictional worlds, narrative storytelling, and moving images.
+They clearly avoid any connection to 'Food' and are believable descriptions of movies.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices